9p4/jellyfin-plugin-sso/.github/ISSUE_TEMPLATE/bug_report.md

 **Screenshots**
 If applicable, add screenshots to help explain your problem.

+**Configuration**
+Add your plugin configuration XML file here formatted as code (with three backticks surrounding the text), or as an upload to a pastebin service.

 **Versions (please complete the following information):**
  - OS: [e.g. Linux]
  - Browser: [e.g. chrome, safari]